openHPI/video-player/docs/configuration.md

      }
    ]
 ```
+* **quizValidationCallback** (string): Function that is called by the handler to validate user answers for the questions.
+It will be passed the question that is currently shown as first parameter.
+The second parameter depends on the question type.
+For text questions, this will be the text the user entered.
+For choice questions, the second parameter will be a list of all answer objects that are associated with this question and were selected by the user.
+The function should return an object that has two attributes, `isAnswerCorrect` and `correctAnswers`.
+The first, a boolean, indicates whether anything was wrong.
+The second, a list containing a subset of the answers stored with this question, is used to show the user where he made mistakes or to show him what possible answers could have been. (*Required*)
 * **fallbackStream** (object): Contains a fallback stream that the user can switch to, i.e. a single stream source.
    * **hls** (string): URL of the HLS video stream.
    * **hd** (string): URL of the HD video stream.